tardate/LittleArduinoProjects/playground/RgbOhmMeter/README.md

 # #587 RGB Auto-ranging Ohmmeter

-An auto-ranging ohmmeter that uses an LCD and RGB LEDs to display the bes-matched E24 standard resistor color code for the measured resistance.
+An auto-ranging ohmmeter that uses an LCD and RGB LEDs to display the best-matched E24 standard resistor color code for the measured resistance.

 ![Build](./assets/RgbOhmMeter_build.jpg?raw=true)